QuarkNerd/blog/oforeman/_posts/2019-11-28-email-digests-with-elasticsearch-via-a-serverless-architecture.md

 ### Setup

 To provide alerts in real-time we are going to use a `percolator` field type so that when we have new data we can check it against any searches we have stored.
 To do this we will create an index within our Elasticsearch cluster where we will store all of our searches.
-The creation of our new index looks something like this:
+Creating an index requires a request to our elasticsearch cluster, the full details of the request can be found in the [`createIndex`](https://github.com/ScottLogic/search-data-exports-backend/blob/93da54390d9878c5c588031d94318a02acbb379c/dataimport/app/createIndex.js) file, however the part we are interested in looks like this:

 ~~~javascript
 properties: {